 Google Paid Apple Billions To Dominate Search On iPhones, Justice Department Says

-Buried on page 36 of the Justice Department lawsuit accusing Google of abusing its monopoly power is this remarkable figure: $8 billion to $12 billion.
+Buried on Page 36 of the Justice Department lawsuit accusing Google of abusing its monopoly power is this remarkable figure: $8 billion to $12 billion.

 That's the hefty sum Google allegedly paid Apple for one of the most prized pieces of real estate in the world of online search: default status on iPhones and all other Apple devices.

 Justice Department investigators say Apple, which does not have its own search engine, hammered out a multiyear deal making Google the default search engine on all iPhones and other Apple products.
-It meant that web browser Safari, voice assistant Siri and device query feature Spotlight all made Google the default choice.
+It meant that Web browser Safari, voice assistant Siri and device query feature Spotlight all made Google the default choice.

 Clinching default search status on Apple products was a victory of historic proportions for Google.